vadimzharov/k8s-cilium-cluster-mesh/README.md

 The output values files along with generated CA are available in [](files/tmp/) directory.
 The content of the files is common for any Cilium CNI configuration, but all clusters are sharing the same CA.

-You can install Cilium CNI on your K8S clusters with these files by executing:
+You can install Cilium CNI on your Kubernetes clusters with these files by executing:
 ```
 helm upgrade --install cilium cilium/cilium --version {{cilium_version}} --namespace kube-system --values {{playbook_dir}}/files/tmp/cilium-values-{{ cluster_name }}.yaml
 ```